West Virginia Mountaineers football: Pittsburgh

+In the first game of the restored Brawl, the Mountaineers lost to the Pittsburgh Panthers by a final score of 38 to 31.
+The 2024 version of the Brawl was held on Saturday, September 24, 2024 and was won by Pittsburgh with a final score of 38–34.
+The most recent Brawl occurred on Sept 13, 2025 a significant date calling back to an upset victory by Pittsburgh in the 2007 contest where an unranked Pitt team defeated a hopeful National Championship bound NO. 2 ranked WVU team 13-9.
+In the coaching return of Rich Rodriguez to the WVU program beginning the 2025 season, the Mountaineers gained some redemption in the rivalry with a win in the 2025 contest by a score of 31-24 in a thrilling overtime game.
+On Sept 12, 2025 it was announced both schools had agreed to an extension of the Backyard Brawl beginning in the 2029 season going through the 2036 campaign.

 Syracuse

 West Virginia also enjoyed a long-standing rivalry with the Syracuse Orange.
 The schools competed annually from 1955 to 2012, with the 1993 addition of the Ben Schwartzwalder Trophy being awarded to the victor.
 The significance of the trophy resides in the fact that Ben Schwartzwalder was a West Virginia native, former WVU player, and head coach at Syracuse.
 While Syracuse holds a 34–27 lead in the series, WVU won eight of the last ten games between the schools.
 Much like the status of the Backyard Brawl, Syracuse's departure from the Big East for the Atlantic Coast Conference and WVU's joining of the Big 12 Conference casts doubt over the future of the series.